 - Add heat by wrapping heat-generating light bulbs (not LED) below the foliage of the covered plants.
 Take care not to have bulbs burn the bark or branches.

-- Remove sheets or blankets in the morning after frost thaws.
+- Remove sheets or blankets in the morning after the frost thaws.
 Dormant plants can be brought out of dormancy by keeping the plant covers on and trapping the heat during the day.
 Actively-growing plants are more likely to suffer frost damage than dormant plants.

 - Frost cloth can be left in place for several days without harming the plant.